-Suwwannee River Area Health Education Center hosts annual events that highlight topics important to our organization.
+Suwannee River Area Health Education Center hosts annual events that highlight topics important to our organization.
 This first annual education summit on LGBT healthcare experiences aimed to provide information to healthcare providers so that they could create a climate of inclusivity in their offices.
-Please visit the conference website here, which will continue to be updated with the latest news and information.

 The conference kicked off with keynote speaker Stephanie Budge, Ph.D., visiting assistant professor at the University of Wisconsin-Madison’s Department of Counseling Psychology.
 Her presentation was on microaggressions, which are “commonplace verbal, behavioral or environmental indignities (unintentional or intentional) that communicate hostile, derogatory or negative slights and insults to people from marginalized groups”.
 Most of the examples she provided were of unintentional forms of discrimination that many gender and sexual minority patients face when seeking health services.
 Something as simple as a clinician repeeatedly forgetting to use a patient’s preferred pronoun or making continued reference to one’s sexual preferences may not seem like a big deal.
 However, those repeated refusals to accept and acknowledge one’s identity devalues who they are as a person.